Package com.senzing.sdk

 deleteDataSource

-(long configHandle) Extracts the data sources from the in-memory configuration associated with the specified config handle returns the JSON text describing the data sources from the configuration.long
+Obtains the configuration definition (typically formatted as JSON) for this configuration.Extracts the data sources from this configuration and returns the JSON text describing the data sources from the configuration.

 -